The answers to the most common questions that visiting medical students have can be found on this page. Topics are listed in alphabetical order.

 Washington University School of Medicine declines to participate in credentialing processes that require preceptors to submit documentation such as their CV, personal malpractice insurance, board certification, or medical license information.
 All WUSM faculty are vetted in excruciating detail and none hold individual malpractice insurance.
 The only documentation WUSM is able to provide for preceptors is a letter saying that all Washington University physicians are covered by malpractice insurance.
 Requests for such a letter should be submitted to wusmelectives@wustl.edu.

-Visiting medical students or representatives of their home institutions should not contact WUSM departments or faculty directly
+Visiting medical students or representatives of their home institutions should not contact WUSM departments or faculty directly.

-Washington University School of Medicine (WUSM) does not have a standardized dress code for all elective rotations.
+Individual courses may have additional guidance that should also be followed.
 Once a visiting student has accepted an offered rotation and received contact information for their course director and coordinator, the student should contact the course director and coordinator about their expectations regarding attire during the rotation.

 Several dining options are available on the WUSM Medical Campus: